s54mtb/cabletester/SW/FWdownload.md

 Remove jumper JB and UART interface.
 Place jumper to select the number of channels.

 Power the device, connect the cable and test the operation.

+# Alternative

+Use ST-link (integrated on nucleo or discovery board or stand-alone) or any other SWD interface to program via SWD interface.
+The pinout is shown above.
+I tested with ST-link, nucleo and U-Link interface with success.